- Home

 What counts as an offence?

 We know seeing contractors breaking the law is frustrating.
-If you have evidence of a contractor doing the wrong thing, reporting this can help us improve the industry for everyone.
+If you have information about a contractor doing the wrong thing, reporting this can help us improve the industry for everyone.

 Offences home or property owners might report: